Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: The Euler-Heisenberg-AdS black hole

-which admits three real roots if $ 0\leq a \leq \frac{32}{7} Q^2 $ and only $x_{0}$ and $x_{1}$ are meaningful in the system.
+It should be noted that only $x_{0}$ ($k=0$) and $x_{1}$ ($k=1$) are meaningful in the system.
 There exists only one real root for $a<0$.
 When $a > \frac{32 Q^2}{7}$, the three solutions of the equation (\ref{ex}) are nonphysical.
-The critical temperature and pressure can be written as
+The critical temperature and pressure can be written as,